 The point of her visit, of course, was for her to watch me breastfeed, which meant bringing out my boobs within ten minutes of meeting this new person.
 So much of pregnancy and postpartum is about being halfway or fully naked in front of people you don’t know very well.
 While I wouldn’t consider myself modest per se, I wasn’t exactly comfortable when I was still figuring out my post-birth body.

 She helped me build a pillow fort with our throw pillows so I would feel supported.
 Since she asked for Jo to be hungry when she arrived, I tried my best to tune out my daughter’s cries while she explained proper feeding positioning.
 My husband, unable to do much for me, rocked and swayed our daughter, attempting to keep her calm.
-The lactation consultant took her at the last minute to weigh her, so we could then weigh her again after she fed.
+The lactation consultant took her at the last minute to weigh her on the baby scale, so we could then weigh her again after she fed.
 This would let us know how well she was eating.

 She offered me water and rubbed my back, and my husband took notes.
 When it was time to switch to the other breast, we tried the football hold.
 Again, this is just like it sounds, holding your babe on the right or left side of your body.
 I found this more accessible, and I could almost do it independently without an assist.
 It wasn’t — ahem — a touchdown, though.
 It still didn’t feel great, no matter how many times we latched her on and off.

 Once Josefine kicked her head back to let us know she was done, the lactation consultant weighed her.
 She gave me a hopeful grin as she broke the news I already knew..

 Josefine wasn’t effectively drinking the ounces she needed to thrive.